Robust and Fast Bass Local Volatility: Disclaimer

 \section{Disclaimer}

-This paper was prepared for informational purposes in part by the Quantitative Research Group of JPMorgan Chase \& Co.
+This paper was prepared for informational purposes with contributions from the Quantitative Trading \& Research team of JPMorgan Chase \& Co.
 This paper is not a product of the Research Department of JPMorgan Chase \& Co. or its affiliates.
 Neither JPMorgan Chase \& Co. nor any of its affiliates makes any explicit or implied representation or warranty and none of them accept any liability in connection with this paper, including, without limitation, with respect to the completeness, accuracy, or reliability of the information contained herein and the potential legal, compliance, tax, or accounting effects thereof.
 This document is not intended as investment research or investment advice, or as a recommendation, offer, or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction.